 - E-commerce has made it easy for anyone to package and sell creams without certification or licensing.
 Little-heard-of creams that are sold in small shops and markets may be made in homes, basements, garages, etc. It is very easy for anyone to mix, package, label and sell their own creams.
 Do a search on ebay or alibaba and you’ll find all the chemical ingredients and packaging needed for anyone to start selling their own “magic cream”, complete with shiny packaging and too-good-to-be-true promises.
 There are no guarantees with these creams except that the people selling them will make some money.
 All the risk is borne by the users who might end up with irreparable skin damage, be hospitalised, or worse.

 Laws and systems do work to protect consumers to some extent, but they cannot guarantee 100% safety.
 Just look at how long the product list on this page has gotten over time.
 It’s a sign of a broken system.

 So the best protection is really ourselves and our own good judgement.

 Here are two good rules of thumb

 - Use creams that are manufactured by large, reputable companies with a global presence.
 Do an online search before you buy.
 If you need more information, visit the company’s website.
-A good manufacturer will have a way for you send questions such as a telephone number or an email address.
+A good manufacturer will have a way for you send questions such as a working telephone number or email address.